It’s no surprise then, that content marketing is actually downright hard to get right.

 The following elements all require an A/B test at one point or another.
-So let’s get to it:

-Updating your CTA’s is a great way to test assumptions about user-behaviour.
+Updating your CTA’s is a great way to test assumptions about user behaviour.
 You can test many things when it comes to CTA’s, take a look at just a few of the elements we suggest:

-Copy - test a variation of your CTA copy.
+Copy - test a variation of your CTA message.
 The more specific you are to your product or service the more likely that user will convert.
 You don’t want your prospects to think too hard about what it is that you want them to do.

 It’s time to analyse your form.
 We recommend looking at your form’s view to submission rates at least every quarter.